-- For emissions from electricity consumption, the available data were on billed costs per year (\$840268 in 2005; subtracting out \$330,000 from streetlights leaves \$510,268).
-These were converted to kilowatt-hours consumed through use of an average rate of \$0.08 per kilowatt hour (which was the average for the 2004 year, where both billing charge and kW-hr data are available).
-The conversion factor from kilowatt-hours to carbon dioxide emissions was 1.17 pounds of carbon dioxide per kilowatt-hour (obtained from Duke Power and adjusted for transmission loss). - For emissions from natural gas consumption, the available data were on billed costs per year (\$114,155 in 2005).
+- For emissions from electricity consumption, the available data were on kW-hrs consumed by Public Works buildings and Public housing (separate accounts).
+The conversion factor from kilowatt-hours to carbon dioxide emissions was 1.17 pounds of carbon dioxide per kilowatt-hour (for Duke Energy and adjusted for transmission loss), or 1.46 pounds of carbon dioxide per kilowatt-hour (for regional providers). - For emissions from natural gas consumption, the available data were on billed costs per year (\$114,155 in 2005).
 These were converted to cubic feet consumed through use of an average rate of \$1.24 per 100 cubic feet.
-The conversion factor from cubic feet to carbon dioxide emissions was 12.1 pounds of carbon dioxide per 100 cubic feet (obtained from the Energy Information Administration: www.eia.doe.gov/oiaf/1605/coefficients.html). - For emissions from energy use in streetlights, the available data were on electricity consumption (2472196 kWh in 2005).
-The conversion factor from kilowatt-hours to carbon dioxide emissions was 1.17 pounds of carbon dioxide per kilowatt-hour (obtained from Duke Power and adjusted for transmission loss). - For emissions from buses, the available data were on kerosene consumed per year (524111 gallons of kerosene in 2005).
-This was converted to carbon dioxide emissions through the conversion factor of 21.54 pounds of carbon dioxide per gallon of kerosene (obtained from the Energy Information Administration: www.eia.doe.gov/oiaf/1605/coefficients.html). - For emissions from municipal service vehicles (non-bus), the available data were on gasoline consumed (127360 gallons in 2005) and diesel consumed (83053 gallons in 2005).
-These were converted to carbon dioxide emissions through the conversion factors of 19.56 pounds of carbon dioxide per gallon of gasoline and 22.38 pounds of carbon dioxide per gallon of diesel (obtained from the Energy Information Administration: www.eia.doe.gov/oiaf/1605/coefficients.html).

-• For emissions from employee commuting, we used the results of the 2005 employee commute survey.
+The conversion factor from cubic feet to carbon dioxide emissions was 12.57 pounds of carbon dioxide per 100 cubic feet (obtained from ICLEI). - For emissions from energy use in exterior lights (including streetlights), the available data were on electricity consumption.
+The conversion factor from kilowatt-hours to carbon dioxide emissions was 1.17 pounds of carbon dioxide per kilowatt-hour (for Duke Energy and adjusted for transmission loss), or 1.46 pounds of carbon dioxide per kilowatt-hour (for regional providers). - For emissions from buses, the available data were on kerosene consumed per year (524111 gallons of kerosene in 2005).
+This was converted to carbon dioxide emissions through the conversion factor of 23.49 pounds of carbon dioxide per gallon of kerosene (obtained from ICLEI). - For emissions from employee commuting, we used the results of the 2005 employee commute survey.
 Surveys were sent by the Town to all employees; as of this date, 300 responded (almost half).
 For each respondent, the total miles commuted to work was determined.
 If that commute was by foot, bike or public transit, that individual was assigned zero carbon dioxide emissions.
 If that commute was in a personal vehicle, the distance traveled (the mid point of the 4 distance categories: < 5 miles; 5-10 miles; 10-20 miles; > 20 miles) was converted to gasoline or diesel use by the following conversion factors for miles per gallon: